Skip to main content

 Renowned for its picturesque landscapes and hidden-gem villages, the Peak District and Derbyshire is also a treasure trove of culinary delights.
 Ranging from cosy pubs to relaxed cafes, restaurants with AA rosettes and freshly-cooked street food, you’ll find great places to eat and drink that suit all tastes and budgets.

-Whether you're in the mood for a traditional Bakewell Pudding, a gourmet meal, or a pint of local ale, here are some of the best places to enjoy food and drink in the Peak District and Derbyshire.
+Whether you're in the mood for a traditional Bakewell Pudding, a gourmet meal, or a pint of local ale, here are some of the best places to eat in the Peak District and Derbyshire.

 Buy train tickets today